OpenEvalProject/evals/manuscripts/elife-97227/v1/manuscript.md

 Based on these results we conclude that CTFFIND5 will provide more accurate CTF parameters for images of thick samples, such as those generated from FIB milling.
 In addition, the fit provides a direct readout of the specimen thickness, which is important for judging specimen quality and the potential for high-resolution information that can be recovered from these images.

-## Estimating the accuracy of sample thickness estimation using the Beer-Lambert law on energy filtered data
+### Estimating the accuracy of sample thickness estimation using the Beer-Lambert law on energy filtered data

 CryoEM is frequently performed using an energy filter to remove inelastically scattered electrons.
 The fraction of inelastically scattered electrons can be described by the Beer-Lambert law, which states that the fraction of electrons removed from the image is proportional to the thickness of the sample.
 The apparent mean free path for electron scattering has been experimentally determined for common cryoEM conditions (Rice et al., 2018).
 To test whether thickness estimation in CTFFIND5 is consistent with this method, we used a dataset of 655 exposures of a lamella of ER-HoxB8 cells collected using the DeCo-LACE approach (Elferich et al., 2022).
-We used CTFFIND5 to estimate the thickness t of every exposure and plotted −lnII0 against t (Figure 4).
-Fitting the data to a linear model described in Methods (Equation 8), we found that 568 out of 655 exposures followed closely a linear relationship with a mean free path κ of 317 nm.
+We used CTFFIND5 to estimate the thickness $t$ of every exposure and plotted $−ln\frac{I}{I_{0}}$ against $t$ (Figure 4).
+Fitting the data to a linear model described in Methods (Equation 8), we found that 568 out of 655 exposures followed closely a linear relationship with a mean free path $κ$ of 317 nm.
 Manual inspection of images that did not follow this linear relationship revealed that they either contained visible ice contamination, platinum deposits, or they were collected over ice without cellular features and displayed weak Thon rings.
-The value of κ is consistent with the value found by Rice et al., 2018, even though our dataset was collected without an objective aperture.
+The value of $κ$ is consistent with the value found by Rice et al., 2018, even though our dataset was collected without an objective aperture.
 The x-axis intercept of the linear model was –14.1 nm, meaning that the node position systematically predicts a smaller thickness than predicted by the Beer-Lambert law.
 This discrepancy is further discussed in the next section.
 To estimate the accuracy of the sample thickness determined by CTFFIND5, we calculated the mean absolute difference to the linear model, which was 4.8 nm.
-These data suggest that sample thickness determination using node fitting is an alternative to using the Beer-Lambert law that has the advantage of not relying on the constant κ and the intensity I0, both of which might not be readily available.
+These data suggest that sample thickness determination using node fitting is an alternative to using the Beer-Lambert law that has the advantage of not relying on the constant $κ$ and the intensity $I_{0}$, both of which might not be readily available.
 Also, the two approaches are complementary as they rely on orthogonal mechanisms.

-## Estimating the accuracy of sample thickness estimation using tomography
+### Estimating the accuracy of sample thickness estimation using tomography

 We used a dataset of seven micrographs collected from lamellae of ER-HoxB8 cells together with tilt series collected afterward from the same locations to verify the accuracy of the thickness estimates obtained using CTFFIND5.
-We used CTFFIND5 to estimate the thickness (tCTFFIND) for every location and compared it with the thickness estimated from the tomogram reconstructed from the tilt series (tTOMO).
-We measured tTOMO by manually estimating the distance between the surfaces of the lamella in three different positions.
-When we plotted tCTFFIND against tTOMO we found that the values were highly correlated, but tTOMO was consistently smaller than tCTFFIND (Figure 5).
+We used CTFFIND5 to estimate the thickness ($t_{CTFFIND}$) for every location and compared it with the thickness estimated from the tomogram reconstructed from the tilt series ($t_{TOMO}$).
+We measured $t_{TOMO}$ by manually estimating the distance between the surfaces of the lamella in three different positions.
+When we plotted $t_{CTFFIND}$ against $t_{TOMO}$ we found that the values were highly correlated, but $t_{TOMO}$ was consistently smaller than $t_{CTFFIND}$ (Figure 5).
 A linear fit revealed a slope of 0.95 and a y-axis intercept of 0.12 nm.
 This means that the CTFFIND5 thickness estimate is on average 1.05× higher than the thickness estimated by tomography.
 Tichelaar et al., 2020, also report that estimating the thickness from the CTF nodes resulted in values roughly 1.1× higher than estimated by tomography.
 The reasons for the systematic discrepancies between thicknesses estimated by CTFFIND5 and estimates based on the Beer-Lambert law and tomography are unclear, but since they are small and CTFFIND5 estimates lie in between the other two estimates, they will provide comparable information.

 ![Figure 5.](https://cdn.elifesciences.org/articles/97227/elife-97227-fig5-v1.jpg)

 **Figure 5.:** The distribution of thickness measurements in seven tomograms are shown as box plots with the median indicated by a red line.
 For each tomogram, the thickness was measured in three different places.
 The position on the x-axis corresponds to the thickness estimate by CTFFIND5.
 The black dashed line indicates identity.
 The red dashed line indicates the result of a linear fit.

-## CTF estimation and correction assists biological interpretation of intermediate-magnification lamella images
+### CTF estimation and correction assists biological interpretation of intermediate-magnification lamella images

 During data collection of cryoEM data in cells, the operator frequently relies on images taken at low magnification to select areas of interest and establish their biological context.
 The pixel size of these images is usually about 40 Å, with a defocus of about 200 µm.
 This produces strong contrast from biological membranes but can sometimes also lead to substantial fringes near these membranes (Figure 6a).
 We found that a simple CTF correction based on CTFFIND defocus estimates obtained from the overview images can reduce these fringes (Figure 6b).
 A simple CTF correction can be done using the program apply_ctf, included with cisTEM, by phase flipping according to the fitted CTF (Figure 6c).
 However, we found that including a Wiener filter-based amplitude correction described by Tegunov and Cramer, 2019, produces a more naturally looking image that might be best suited to recognize cellular features (Figure 6d).